-The base salary for the 2021-2022 school year shall be \$37,434.
-The base salary for the 2022-2023 school year shall be \$38,022.
+The base salary for the 2023-2024 school year shall be \$38,722.
+The base salary for the 2024-2025 school year shall be \$XX,XXX.

-For the 2021-2022 and 2022-2023 school years, the total package shall increase by 2.6% annually.
+For the 2023-2024 and 2024-2025 school years, the total package shall increase by 4.5% annually.
 The total package is defined as the cost of the standard salary schedule (the base salary times the cumulative index factor), plus extended contracts, extra standards compensation, flat salary, health and dental insurance, life insurance, and disability insurance.
-The base will be calculated after allowing for costs of extended contracts, extra standards compensation, flat salary, health and dental insurance, life insurance, and disability insurance.
+The base will be calculated after allowing for costs of extended contracts, extra standards not dental insurance, life insurance, and disability insurance.
+The base will be calculated after allowing for costs of extended contracts, extra standards compensation, life insurance, life insurance, and disability insurance.

-The faculty positions in place at the time of this Agreement's approval (faculty positions as of October 1, 2020) shall constitute the base year faculty.
+The faculty positions in place at the time of this Agreement's approval (faculty positions as of October 1, 2022) shall constitute the base year faculty.
 The same faculty will be adjusted for one-year additional experience.
-The faculty so adjusted will be used to determine the index factor for the 2021-2022 year.
-The same process will be used for the 2022-2023 year based on the faculty positions in place as of October 1, 2021.
+The faculty so adjusted will be used to determine the index factor for the 2023-2024 year.
+The same process will be used for the 2024-2025 year based on the faculty positions in place as of October 1, 2023.